Azure/azure-service-operator/docs/azuresql/azuresql.md

   servername: sqlserver-sample
 ```

 The `name` is a name for the action that we want to trigger.
-The type of action is determined by the value of `actionname` in the spec which in this case is `rollcreds`.
+The type of action is determined by the value of `actionname` in the spec which is `rollcreds` if you want to roll the password (Note: This action name should be exactly `rollcreds` for the password to be rolled).
 The `resourcegroup` and `servername` identify the SQL server on which the action should be triggered on.

-Once you apply this, the kube secret with the name as the SQL server is updated with the rolled password.
+Once you apply this, the kube secret with the same name as the SQL server is updated with the rolled password.

 ## View and Troubleshoot SQL Resources